gbsierra/Differential-Equation-Generator/README.md

-# Differential Equation Generator
+# Differential Equation Generator 📐

-A C++ program, built using [ImGui](https://github.com/ocornut/imgui), for creating differential equations.
+A C++ program, built using [ImGui](https://github.com/ocornut/imgui), to generate differential equations.
 This application is designed to provide engaging opportunities - catering to students, educators, and researchers.

-## Features
+## Features 🧩
 - **Custom Equation Generation:** Easily create differential equations tailored to your needs.
 Supports various types like:
   - *First-Order Linear*
   - *Cauchy-Euler*